rrwick/Grovolve/README.md

 1. Install Xcode using the App Store.
 2. Install Homebrew: [brew.sh](http://brew.sh/)
-3. Install the prerequisite packages: `brew install qt5 boost tbb`
+3. Install the prerequisite packages: `brew install qt5 boost155 tbb`
-  * Ideally, install version 1.55 of the Boost library, as this will ensure save file compatibility with other versions and platforms of Grovolve.
+  * Ideally, install version 1.55 of the Boost library, as this will ensure save file compatibility with other platforms.
+Grovolve should build correctly with later versions of Boost, but the save files it generates may not be able to be opened by other copies of Grovolve.
 4. Download the Grovolve code from GitHub: `git clone https://github.com/rrwick/Grovolve.git`
 5. Open a terminal in the Grovolve directory.
 6. Run qmake to generate a Makefile: `/usr/local/opt/qt5/bin/qmake`